TobikoData/sqlmesh/docs/reference/configuration.md

     kind: full
 ```

-Alternatively if a kind requires addiional parameters it can be provided as an object:
+Alternatively if a kind requires additional parameters it can be provided as an object:
 ```
 model_defaults:
     kind: